mjordan/islandora_riprap/README.md

 1. Clone this repo into your Islandora's `drupal/web/modules/contrib` directory.
 1. Enable the module either under the "Admin > Extend" menu or by running `drush en -y islandora_riprap`.
 1. Add the "Fixity Auditing" field to the "Manage Media" View:
    1. In your list of Views, click on the "Edit" button for the "Manage Media" View.
    1. In the "Page" display, click on the "Add" Fields button.
    1. From the list of fields, check "Fixity Auditing."
    1. Click on "Apply (this display)".
    1. Change the label if you want.
    1. Click on "Apply (this display)".
+   1. Optionally, you can locate the new "Fixity Auditing" field to any position you want in the Media table.
    1. Click on the "Save" button to save the change to the View.

 Now, when you click on the "Media" tab in an Islandora object node, you will see a new column in the table showing (for now) the Fedora URL for the media file: